davidstutz/kohana-red/guide/red/sql-scheme.md

 # SQL Scheme

 Both for the group and the user additional required fields can be added. first_name, last_name and salt are optional.
 If the salt column does not exist user salts will not be used. first_name and last_name could be replaced by a username or similar.
-But note that login is currently only supported using email.
+But note that login is currently only supported with email.

 	-- -----------------------------------------------------
 	-- Table `user_groups`